Impact of Galactic dust non-Gaussianity on searches for B-modes from inflation: Formalism

-Even though $B_c$ are power-spectrum amplitudes, we do not enforce positivity in their priors.
+Even though $B_s, B_d$ correspond to auto-spectra amplitudes \citep[see e.g.][]{Mangilli_2021, Vacher_2022}, we do not enforce positivity in their priors.
 This is to avoid a bias in the marginalised posterior distribution of $r$, which is found when data with no spectral index variations are analysed with the moments expansion and a positive prior \mbox{$B_c \geq 0$} \citep{Azzoni_2021}.
 In summary, our baseline sky model has 9 free parameters.
 The number of parameters is extended to 10 as we include decorrelation in the dust component, or to 13 for the moments expansion in both dust and synchrotron.